History

 Gene Johnson, Player of the Half Century

-Johnson’s professional days ended, however his Hartford Twilight career resumed immediately.
-He rejoined Moriarty Brothers and assumed the role of player-manager in 1962.
-The franchise was the class of the league for 3 decades before being rebranded Newman Lincoln-Mercury.
-Overall, Gene Johnson won 34 GHTBL Championships, 5 batting titles and was named “Player of the Half Century” in 1982.
-His quick bat, glovework at third base and competitive attitude allowed him to play baseball well into his 50’s.
+Johnson’s professional days ended, but his twilight career resumed immediately.
+He rejoined Moriarty Brothers, assuming the role of player-manager in 1962.
+They were the class of the league for 3 decades before being rebranded Newman Lincoln-Mercury.
+Overall, Gene Johnson won over GHTBL pennants, 5 batting titles and was named “Player of the Half Century” in 1982.
+His reliable bat, glovework at third base, and competitive attitude kept him playing well into his 50s.
 Johnson even made an appearance in a game at 75 years old when his team needed an extra outfielder.
-He passed away on November 10, 2014 at the age of 77.
-In 2015, Johnson’s longtime franchise, then named Foss Insurance, won one last Playoff Championship in his honor.
+He passed away on November 10, 2014, at the age of 77.
+In 2015, Johnson’s longtime franchise, then named Foss Insurance, seized one last Playoff Championship in his honor.

 Gene Johnson, Foss Insurance, 2014